How to Prevent Falls in the Elderly

 - Secure throw rugs with rubber rug pads or double-sided carpet tape.

-Your loved one is especially vulnerable to falls in the bathroom.
+2. Install Handles in Bathrooms: Your loved one is especially vulnerable to falls in the bathroom.
 Take the time to install grab bars in the tub or shower and near the toilet.
 Make sure they’re installed where they can be used easily.
-For even greater safety, consider using a shower chair and hand-held shower.
+For even greater safety, consider purchasing other fall-prevention products such as a shower chair and hand-held shower.

-If your loved one is wearing slippers or going sock-footed around the house, help them find safer, more supportive footwear that has no-slip soles and a back.
+3. Pick Safe Footwear: If your loved one is wearing slippers or going sock-footed around the house, they need to switch over to safer shoes to prevent falls in the house.
+More supportive footwear that has no-slip soles and a back can help prevent the chances of falling.
 If they have trouble finding such shoes that fit comfortably or suffer any medical conditions affecting their legs or feet, consider setting an appointment with a podiatrist to have them fitted for corrective footwear that may help blood flow, ease pain and promote better, steadier strides.

+4. Encourage Exercise: Staying in good physical condition is a great way to prevent older people from falling.
 No one is too old to start a hobby, so encourage your loved one to tackle some low-impact activities such as swimming, walking, yoga or tai chi.
-These gentle exercises promote balance, boost coordination and improve both strength and flexibility, helping seniors stay steady on their feet and reducing the risk of slips and falls.
+These gentle exercises promote balance, boost coordination and improve both strength and flexibility, helping seniors stay steady on their feet and reducing the risk of slips and falls, and resultant injuries.

-- Side-effects to certain medications may actually increase a patient’s risk of falling—but that of course doesn’t necessarily mean your loved one should stop taking them.
+- Side-effects of certain medications may actually increase a patient’s risk of falling – but that of course doesn’t necessarily mean your loved one should stop taking them.
 If they’re prescribed certain sedatives or antidepressants, check with their doctor to see if there’s reason to wean them onto an alternative medication.

-- Pay attention to whether your loved one holds onto walls, has difficulty walking, or needs extra assistance, and make a point to talk to their doctor about any current health conditions that could contribute to a fall.
+- Pay attention to whether your loved one holds onto walls, has difficulty walking, or shows any other signs that they need extra assistance.
+And make a point to talk to their doctor about any current health conditions that could contribute to a fall.

 - Last but not least, be sure your loved one is also seeing an eye doctor regularly to address any potential vision problems.